Brylka – TooDee – PanicPost

 OCIO vs. Filmic look and finding the way into ACES.

-Blender supports more than a standard sRGB Viewer for quite a while.
-In version 2.79 there is a filmic tone mapping option.
-Unfortunately this is not ACES compatible.
+Blender has supported more than a standard sRGB Viewer for quite a while.
+In version 2.79, there is a filmic tone mapping option.
+Unfortunately, this is not ACES compatible.

 I found a very good tutorial on HDRi lighting in Blender here. https://gumroad.com/l/hdr-lighting

-I use a Theta-S HDR that I made in the university of Seville, Spain and set up a simple scene in Blender version 2.79.
+I use a Theta-S HDR that I made at the University of Seville, Spain, and set up a simple scene in Blender version 2.79.

 tonemapped jpg file